Biomedical Engineering and Biotechnology (BMEBT), PhD

 Faculty involved in each specialization will see to an appropriate combination of depth and breadth in the student's selection of specialization courses.
 They may announce some structure to the course selections allowed within the area.
 With the approval of their advisor, students will select 12 credits of course work (minimum) from within one of the specializations.
 Any graduate course approved by the advisor may be used to satisfy this requirement.
 Many specialization options will require more than 12 credits of additional course work.

-Course equivalent at UMB: Depending on the area of specialization courses within the current Biology MCOB PhD program, the graduate programs in Green Chemistry, in Physics, in Environmental Sciences or in Computer Sciences may be acceptable to the student's AAC committee and the Biology Graduate Committee.
+Course equivalent at UMass Boston: Depending on the area of specialization courses within the current Biology MCOB PhD program, the graduate programs in Green Chemistry, in Physics, in Environmental Sciences or in Computer Sciences may be acceptable to the student's AAC committee and the Biology Graduate Committee.

 Project / Directed Studies (3 credits)